 With clear objectives, you can start to design the session.
 Ask yourself questions about how you will meet your objectives.
 For example:

-These questions can be used as a check list once you have designed the ice breaker session:
+These questions can be used as a check list once you have designed the session:

-Will this ice breaker session help people feel comfortable, establish a level playing field, etc
+Will this session help people feel comfortable, establish a level playing field, etc

 As a further check, you should also ask yourself how each person is likely to react to the session.
 Will participants feel comfortable?
 Will they feel the session is appropriate and worthwhile?

 There are many types of ice breakers, each suited to different types of objectives.
-Here we look at a few of the more popular types of ice breakers and how they can be used.
+Here we look at a few of the more popular types and how they can be used.

 The Little Known Fact: Ask participants to share their name, department or role in the organization, length of service, and one little known fact about themselves.